bluebirz/bluebirz.github.io/_posts/2019-10-24-effective-present.md

 ### Vocal

 - **Volume**
-  Too quiet or too low voice is able to reduce audiences’ attentions
+  Too quiet or too low voice is able to reduce audiences' attentions
 - **Pace**
   Imaging we are listening someone speaking with no space and feel so tired to follow their story.
-That’s it.
+That's it.
   Please give them breathe to listen to us.
 - **Intonation**
   Choose intonation properly.
 An action depicting matches exciting intonation not monotone.